finnigar/finnigar/README.md

     * Now that you have chosen your text editor, you must now edit your document in Markdown format.
     * Open your text editor.
     * Open a new document in your editor, so that you can begin writing your document.
-    * **In some cases, there may be some text here supplied by the editor itself.
-If this is the case, just delete the text, as it is not needed**
     * Type your document in the space, being sure to use Markdown formatting.

 3. **Save your document**